ezsystems/ezpublish-kernel/doc/specifications/io/io_migration_script.md

 arguments are configured in the `ez_io` section.

-Without any argument, the command migrates files from the `default` io handlers, that use the filesystem for storage.
+Without any argument, the command migrates files from the `default` io handlers, which use the filesystem for storage, to the first defined non-default io handlers.
 With the configuration above, executing the script without any argument would be like running:

 `php app/console ezplatform:io:migrate-files --from=default,default --to=nfs,dfs`